-Contact the Financial Aid Office for complete details on the Fee Waiver Program.
+Contact the Financial Aid Office for complete details on the Fee Waiver Program or go online at www.solano.edu and click on Financial Aid.

 1. California Community Colleges Enrollment Fee

 Fall and Spring Semesters

 Through the second week of instruction, 100% of the California Community Colleges Enrollment Fee will be refunded less a \$10 processing fee.